 Geography and Topography

 Broad Peak is located in the Karakoram Range, which is a part of the greater Himalayan mountain system.
-The mountain has three main summits: Broad Peak, Central Peak, and Rocky Peak.
 The highest summit, Broad Peak, is also known as K3, and it is the main focus of most climbing expeditions.

 The mountain has a distinctive pyramid shape, with a steep and rocky summit.
 The lower part of the mountain is covered with snow and glaciers, which can make climbing challenging due to crevasses and avalanches.

 Broad Peak is a challenging mountain to climb, and it is considered one of the most difficult peaks in the world.
 The mountain is known for its technical climbing routes, steep ridges, and unpredictable weather conditions.
-The climbing season for Broad Peak is from June to August, and the best time to climb is during the months of July and August.
+The climbing season starts from June to August, and the best time to climb is during the months of July and August.